‘I’m sick right now’: the world reacts to tragic death of former Lakers star, Kobe Bryant

-LOS ANGELES, California (WTNH) — Kobe Bryant, the former star of the LA Lakers Basketball team and legend in the sport, died Sunday morning (local time) in a helicopter crash in Los Angeles.
+LOS ANGELES, Calif.
+(WTNH) — Kobe Bryant, the former star of the LA Lakers and legend in the sport, died Sunday morning (local time) in a helicopter crash in Los Angeles.

-Among the dead were Kobe Bryant, his 13-year-old daughter, Gianna, and three others.

 RELATED: Kobe Bryant, basketball legend, four others dead in helicopter crash in California